-- 3.2 A Measured Entity must use the current payroll data in calculating its score under the Management Control scorecard - 3.3 A Measured Entity that does not distinguish between Other Executive Management and Senior Management, then Executive Management is measureable as a single indicator with a weighting of 8 points under paragraph 2.2.1 and 2.2.2 split as 5 and 3 point respectively
+- 3.1 A Measured Entity receives points by meeting the targets for participation of Black People and Black Women at Board, Executive Management, Senior Management, Middle Management, Junior Management levels and Black employees with disabilities. - 3.2 A Measured Entity must use the current payroll data in calculating its score under the Management Control Scorecard - 3.3 A Measured Entity that does not distinguish between Other Executive Management and Senior Management, then Executive Management is measurable as a single indicator with a weighting of 8 points under paragraph 2.2.1 and 2.2.2 split as 5 and 3 point respectively

-4. GENERAL PRINCIPLES
+4. General Principles

-- 4.1 Executive Management position include the following Chief Executive Officer, Chief Operating Officer, Chief Financial Officer and other Executive Managers that serve on the Board of Directors. - 4.2 Other Executive Management positions include all executive management that do not serve on the board, such as human resource executive transformation executive and other people holding similar positions.
+- 4.1 Executive Management position include the following Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, Chief Information Officer, Chief Technology Officer and other Executive Managers that serve on the Board of Directors. - 4.2 Other Executive Management positions include all executive management that do not serve on the board, such as human resource executive, transformation executive and other people holding similar positions.